 All applications are submitted online to the Admissions and Recruitment Office at QMUL in the first instance.
 Applicants to the LISS-DTP or the London NERC DTP must also complete a separate application form.
 These should be submitted at the same time as your QMUL application.

-If you have any academic queries not answered here, please contact our Directors of Graduate Studies, Dr Tim Brown (DGS – Human Geography), or Professor Geraldene Wharton (DGS – Physical Geography and Environmental Science).
-If you have any queries about the applications process not addressed here, please contact our Postgraduate Administrator ( Geog-PGadmin@qmul.ac.uk).
+If you have any academic queries not answered here, please contact our Director of Graduate Studies, Dr Sam Halvorsen (Director of Graduate Studies – Human Geography), or Professor Geraldene Wharton (Director of Graduate Studies – Physical Geography and Environmental Science).
+If you have any queries about the applications process not addressed here, please contact our Postgraduate Studies Manager ( Geog-PGadmin@qmul.ac.uk).

 Though many people joining our PhD program have a first degree/masters in Geography/Environmental Science, we welcome applications from those with backgrounds in cognate disciplines.

 The School is committed to appointing only the very best candidates to our PhD programme.
 Ideally, you should have a 1st Class degree and/or a Masters at Merit of above.
 If you have an Upper Second Class degree, you should be able to demonstrate a record of work at 1st Class level.
 Though a Masters degree is not a requirement, Funding (Research Council and College Studentships) is awarded on a competitive basis, and most applicants will have a Masters degree at Merit or Distinction (with many also holding a 1st Class degree).
 All our applicants are judged on the same criteria: record of academic achievement; quality of research proposal; and fit with the School’s research interests.